Hackashaq666/apple-music-custom/README.md

 **State not updating instantly**
 - Check the notify service is running: `cat ~/apple-music-api/log/notify.log`
-- Make sure `pyobjc-framework-Cocoa` is installed for the correct Python version
+- Re-run `npm run install-service` to rebuild the Python environment

 **Media browser is slow on first open**
 - The library cache is still warming on startup.
 Wait 30–60 seconds after the server starts.
 After that it stays warm indefinitely via background refresh.

-**Artwork not updating**
+**Artwork not loading in media browser**
-- Make sure you are running the latest version of both the server and the integration
+- The artwork disk cache warms automatically on server startup at 500ms per album.
+Check progress with: `ls ~/apple-music-api/artwork-cache/ | wc -l`
+- Check server logs: `tail -f ~/apple-music-api/log/apple-music-api.log`

 **AirPlay devices not appearing**
 - Reload the integration: Settings → Integrations → Apple Music → Reload